Program Overview & Goals

 What is the Priddy Experience?

-Throughout these days together, groups begin building relationships with their fellow classmates, as well as to gain insight from their upper-class leaders.
+Throughout these days together, groups begin building relationships with their fellow classmates and gain insight from their upper-class leaders.
 Group reflections and discussion surrounding academics and the culture at CC are a large part of the program and provide opportunities for incoming students to begin goal setting and preparing for their upcoming first year of college.
 We hope that through the Priddy Experience, we can create a fun, safe, and welcoming environment for all incoming students.

 Goals of the Program